 Widened pulse pressure is mainly due to a physiologic response to fever, weather, exercise, or pregnancy.
 It can also be the result of certain neurological disorders such as suffering from increased intracranial pressure (ICP).
 Acute aortic insufficiency can widen pulse pressure, causing the aortic health valve to deteriorate and a bounding pulse and an atrial or ventricular gallop to develop.
 Atherosclerosis is another cause that can reduce arterial compliance, permanently widening pulse pressure if not treated.

 Previous studies have shown that pulse pressure is a predictor of fluid responsiveness in patients with sepsis.
-Sepsis is a life-threatening condition that manifests as a response to infection causing injury its own tissues and organs.
+Sepsis is a life-threatening condition that manifests as a response to infection causing injury to its own tissues and organs.
 Sepsis is one of the leading causes of death in the United States and the most common cause of death among critically ill patients in non-coronary intensive care units.

 Blood pressure variations affecting pulse pressure